auth0/docs/articles/appliance/private-cloud/overview.md

 **What is the uptime guarantee upgrade?**

-The standard SLA for the Private Cloud is 99.95%, but for those who need the highest level of uptime for their customers and applications, Auth0 offers an upgrade the promises 99.99% uptime.
+The standard SLA for the Private Cloud is 99.95%, but for those who need the highest level of uptime for their customers and applications, Auth0 offers an upgrade to 99.99% uptime.